zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/avh_matter/_index.md

     - Instantiate Arm Virtual Hardware instances
     - Build and run Matter examples on Arm Virtual Hardware
     - Demonstrate communication between two virtual hardware targets
-    - Use GitHub Actions to manage ongoing development
+    - Use GitHub Actions to manage ongoing development in a CI/CD workflow
-    - Automated CI/CD workflow
 # 2-5 bullet points, one sentance each.
 Should start with a verb (Deploy, Measure) and indicate the value of the objective if possible.

 prerequisites: